Cumberland Partners Ltd Buys 2,053 Shares of Emerging Markets Internet & Ecommerce ETF (NYSEARCA:EMQQ)

 Cumberland Partners Ltd raised its stake in shares of Emerging Markets Internet & Ecommerce ETF (NYSEARCA:EMQQ) by 2.5% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 83,603 shares of the company’s stock after purchasing an additional 2,053 shares during the quarter.
-Cumberland Partners Ltd’s holdings in Emerging Markets Internet & Ecommerce ETF were worth $4,146,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Cumberland Partners Ltd owned 0.34% of Emerging Markets Internet & Ecommerce ETF worth $4,146,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Shares of Emerging Markets Internet & Ecommerce ETF stock traded up $0.16 during trading on Monday, reaching $41.77.
 227,595 shares of the stock were exchanged, compared to its average volume of 261,120.
 The stock’s fifty day moving average is $45.36 and its 200 day moving average is $50.53.
 Emerging Markets Internet & Ecommerce ETF has a 1 year low of $39.33 and a 1 year high of $81.73.